 Foil Boats—this is a fun activity for all ages.
 How much weight will a piece of foil support?
 Turn it into a challenge!

-Windy City Tower/Paper Boats—Can you design and build a paper tower that can hold up in the wind?
+Windy City Tower/Paper Towers—Can you design and build a paper tower that can hold up in the wind?

 More Activities: Our partner, DiscoverE, is another excellent source for lessons adapted for home use.
 Check out the growing library of materials at